kbroman/ProgrammingNotes/pop_os.md

   - go to the desktop with the app of interest
   - click Super
   - drag the app to the miniturized desktops on the right

+- Copy/paste within terminal: Need to use ctrl-shift-c/v